Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: Simulations

 For spectral-model-independent narrowband searches, we show the pipeline's capability to probe spectral shapes using injected maps of a monopole, a Gaussian random field and 30 random point sources.
 The pipeline runs map-making in 30 adaptively chosen frequency bands in the search range of [20, 1726] Hz for each simulation.
-In each band, we set $f$ to be the midpoint frequency, and thereby adaptively produce sky maps of 192, 768, 3072 pixels, or equivalently $N_\mathrm{side}=4,\,8,\,16$ in the \texttt{HEALPix} scheme, with each pixel covering 214.9 deg$^2$, 53.7 deg$^2$, 13.4 deg$^2$ respectively.
-We plot the reconstructed spectral shapes and energy densities in each case, along with the target model in Figure~\ref{fig:sim_reconst_shape}.
+In each band, we set $f$ to be the midpoint frequency, and adaptively produce sky maps of 192, 768, 3072 pixels, or equivalently $N_\mathrm{side}=4,\,8,\,16$ in the \texttt{HEALPix} scheme, with each pixel covering 214.9 deg$^2$, 53.7 deg$^2$, 13.4 deg$^2$ respectively.
+These choices allow for good regularization of the Fisher matrix, and allow us to aptly over-resolve anisotropies according to the diffraction limit.
+We plot the reconstructed spectral shapes and energy densities in each case, along with the target model in Fig.~\ref{fig:sim_reconst_shape}.
 In the first two cases, map monopoles in different bands collectively trace out the expected spectral shape.
 The recovery of the spectrum is harder in the case of random point sources: we find that the monopole is not well recovered at lower frequencies, while the spectrum emerges in the higher frequency bands.
-As may be observed in Figure~\ref{fig:sim_randpoint_maps}, the recovered maps at lower frequencies do not resolve the point sources, causing GW power leakage.
+As may be observed in Fig.~\ref{fig:sim_randpoint_maps}, the recovered maps at lower frequencies do not resolve the point sources, causing GW power leakage.
 More on this sort of effect is explained in~\cite{AR_Romano_phase}.
-This may also be due to a sub-optimal conditioning of the Fisher matrix, which can be explored by repeating simulations as described~\ref{subsec:deconv} in each individual frequency band.
+This may also be due to a sub-optimal conditioning of the Fisher matrix, which can be explored by repeating simulations as described in Sec.~\ref{subsec:deconv} in each individual frequency band.